-Our clinical network encompasses two flagship patient care locations; our mobile eye clinic; clinical affiliates at community health centers, academics centers, and VA Medical Centers; pediatric school health centers; and community partnerships to offer services for individuals with disabilities, those who are homeless and geriatrics/low vision.
-Our clinical network offers excellent eye care to the community as well as unparalleled clinical training for New England College of Optometry students.
+The College’s Clinical Network includes two flagship patient care locations that provide comprehensive vision care; our mobile eye clinic that travels throughout the state providing care; clinical affiliates at community health centers, academics centers, and VA Medical Centers; pediatric school-based programs; and community partnerships which offer services for individuals with disabilities, people with geriatric/low vision needs, and those who are homeless.
+The NECO Clinical Network offers excellent eye care to the community as well as unparalleled clinical training for New England College of Optometry students.

-2. New England College of Optometry Mobile Eye Clinic
+New England College of Optometry (NECO) Clinical Network

 - Community Health Centers: Our clinical faculty and students provide service and best practice support in over 14 community health centers in the Greater Boston area including: Charles River Community Health, Codman Square Health Center, Dimock Center, Dot House, East Boston Neighborhood Health Center, Fenway Community Health Center, Greater Roslindale Medical and Dental Center, Lynn Community Health Center, Martha Eliot Health Center, North End Community Health Center, South Boston and South End Community Health centers, and Upham's Corner Health Center.